Optimization of Algorithmic Errors in Analog Quantum Simulations: Characterization of Error Type and Error Rate

-corresponding to the evolution due to the rotation gates, compensation for unwanted evolution due to those gates, and optional evolution, for a given time evolution method $U$.
+where $t_\text{rot}$ corresponds to the evolution due to the rotation gates, $t_\text{comp}$ is the compensation for unwanted evolution due to those gates, and $t$ is optional evolution time.
 The factor of 3 comes from mapping $H_\text{Ising} \rightarrow H_{XXX}$ in Eq. \eqref{eq:h_heisenberg}.
-The optimization of $\tau_U$ proceeds as follows. $t_\text{rot}$ is fixed by the sequence, and so $t_\text{comp}$ must be applied to match $H_\text{tar}$ evolution at leading-order in the expansion of Eq. \eqref{eq:pftaylor}. $t$ is then chosen to minimize the contribution of terms not cancelled by $t_\text{comp}$ to $ER_U$.
+The optimization of $\tau_U$ proceeds as follows. $t_\text{rot}$ is fixed by the sequence, and so $t_\text{comp}$ must be applied to match $H_\text{tar}$ evolution at leading-order in the expansion of Eq. \eqref{eq:pftaylor}. $t$ is then chosen to minimize the contribution of terms not canceled by $t_\text{comp}$ to $R_U$; the optimal choice of $t$ is labeled $t_*$.
 Here no assumptions are made about the relative smallness of $t$ and $\epsilon$, only that they are small enough to give systematically improvable expansions for each type of error such that Eq. \eqref{eq:pftaylor} may be truncated at finite-order.

-The freedom in choosing $\tau_U$ for the Trotter sequences lies in the choice of $\vec{t}$ appearing in Eqs. \eqref{eq:firsttrue}-\eqref{eq:secondpseudo}.
-That is, $t_i = t_{\text{comp},i} + t$.
-This is expanded upon in Appendix \ref{app:first_order_error_analytics}.
+The freedom in choosing $\tau_U$ for the Trotter sequences lies in the choice of $\vec{t}$ appearing in Eqs. \eqref{eq:firstpseudo}-\eqref{eq:secondtrue}.
+Specifically, $\vec{t}$ is chosen so that $t_i = t_{\text{comp},i} + t$\, where $t$ is the optional evolution time of Eq. \eqref{eq:tau_u} (this is expanded upon in Appendix \ref{app:first_order_error_analytics}).
 An important upshot of this relation is that all product formulas have a minimum value of $\tau_U$ where $t_i=0$ for some $i$ (e.g., corresponding to $\tau_{\mathcal{S}_1} = 6\epsilon$).
-It is possible that for some product formula the time step $t_*$ that minimizes the error rate will make $\tau_U$ smaller than the minimal value.
-In this case, the best option is to choose $t$ to give the minimal value of $\tau_U$; otherwise $t_{\text{rot}}$ would not be fully compensated for and would accrue error at higher orders in $\epsilon$.
-Optimal choices of $t_\text{rot}$, $t_\text{comp}$, and $t$ for the different sequences are given in Table \ref{tab:method_comparison}.
+In other words, for given experimental parameters and a given sequence, the step size $\tau_U$ cannot be made arbitrarily small.
+Therefore the optimization of $t$ must be constrained such that $\tau_U$ is always larger than its minimal value.

 The optimal choice of $t$ (assuming this is greater than the minimal simulation time) is then given by